sparkalow/craft-activecampaign-forms/README.md

 ## Usage

-This plugin provides a new field type for selecting forms created within ActiveCampaign.
-Create a new ActiveCampaign Form field and add it to entry types.
+This plugin provides a new field type for selecting forms created on the ActiveCampaign platform.
+Create a new ActiveCampaign form field and add it to your entry types.

-Render a form from the field with:
+Render a form field with:
 ```twig
  {{ craft.acforms.renderForm(entry.yourFieldHandle) | raw }}
 ```